Dhanush123/Parrot/README.md

 # Parrot
-An alexa skill that repeats anything you say.
+An alexa skill that repeats anything you say quickly and intelligently without delay.